 - (i) The Dean shall submit the case for denial to COAP. - (ii) The Dean shall inform the member of the denial and the reasons. - (iii) COAP shall invite the member to respond within two (2) weeks to the case made by the Dean under (i).
-The response must be in writing and must contain whatever supporting evidence the member deems pertinent. - (iv) After considering the member's response, COAP shall advise the Dean and the member either that the denial should be upheld, or that the leave should not be denied. - (v) Where COAP and the Dean remain unwilling to recommend to the President that a sabbatical leave be authorized by the Board, the member shall continue to have the right to apply for sabbatical leave in subsequent years, subject to departmental/program leave plans. - (vi) A member denied a sabbatical leave shall continue to be accredited with EYS in accordance with IV.13.2.2.
+The response must be in writing and must contain whatever supporting evidence the member deems pertinent. - (iv) After considering the member's response, COAP shall advise the Dean and the member either that the denial should be upheld, or that the leave should not be denied. - (v) Where COAP and the Dean remain unwilling to recommend to the Provost that a sabbatical leave be authorized by the Board, the member shall continue to have the right to apply for sabbatical leave in subsequent years, subject to departmental leave plans. - (vi) A member denied a sabbatical leave shall continue to be accredited with EYS in accordance with V.2.2.

-IV.13.2.5.1(d) Replacements
+V.2.5.4 Replacements

-There shall be no guarantee that members on sabbatical leave in accordance with departmental/program plans will be replaced or partially replaced.
+There shall be no guarantee that members on sabbatical leave in accordance with departmental plans will be replaced or partially replaced.

-IV.13.2.5.2 Special Authorization
+V.2.5.5 Special Authorization

-The Dean may, after consulting the department/program/library and COAP, and upon timely application by a member, recommend to the President special authorization for a sabbatical leave when the member is unexpectedly offered an unusual opportunity to further personal academic/professional development at a time not scheduled in a departmental/program/library plan.
-The Dean shall ensure that departmental/program/library needs are not harmed by such special authorizations, and the possibility of such harm shall be grounds for rejecting such an application.
+The Dean may, after consulting the department/library and COAP, and upon timely application by a member, recommend to the Provost special authorization for a sabbatical leave when the member is unexpectedly offered an unusual opportunity to further personal academic/professional development at a time not scheduled in a departmental/library plan.
+The Dean shall ensure that departmental/library needs are not harmed by such special authorizations, and the possibility of such harm shall be grounds for rejecting such an application.
 If the Dean decides against a request for such special authorization, reasons shall be provided in writing to the member.

-IV.13.2.6 Discretionary Replacements
+V.2.6 Discretionary Replacements

-The Provost and Vice President Academic, on the advice of the Dean, shall have discretionary power to authorize a limited number of full or partial replacements for teaching members on sabbatical leave.
-The Vice President Academic, on the advice of the University

-Librarian, shall have discretionary power to authorize a limited number of full or partial replacements for librarian members on sabbatical leave bearing in mind the needs of the library.
-Replacements for teaching members allocated by the Provost and Vice President Academic shall be on the basis of departmental or program need, paying particular attention to the needs of small departments and programs, and to the provision of the more frequent leaves accruing to departmental/program three (3) year plans.
+The Provost, on the advice of the Dean, shall have discretionary power to authorize a limited number of full or partial replacements for teaching members on sabbatical leave.
+The Provost, on the advice of the University Librarian, shall have discretionary power to authorize a limited number of full or partial replacements for librarian members on sabbatical leave bearing in mind the needs of the library.
+Replacements for teaching members allocated by the Provost shall be on the basis of departmental need, paying particular attention to the needs of small departments, and to the provision of the more frequent leaves accruing to departmental three (3) year plans.
 Such replacements shall be allocated as well so as to give effect to special authorizations for sabbatical leave when required.

-IV.13.2.7 Salary and Benefits
+V.2.7 Salary and Benefits

-IV.13.2.7.1 A member granted a six-month sabbatical leave shall receive the percentage of salary, as determined by the provisions of this Agreement, set out in the schedule below:
+V.2.7.1 A member granted a six-month sabbatical leave shall receive the percentage of salary, as determined by the provisions of this Agreement, set out in the schedule below:

-Number of EYS Percentage of salary during leave
+Number of EYS P ercentage of salary during leave

 3 60

 3-1/2 80

 4 90

 4-1/2 100

-IV.13.2.7.2 A member granted a twelve-month sabbatical leave shall receive the percentage of salary, as determined by the provisions of this Agreement, set out in the following schedule:
+V.2.7.2 A member granted a twelve-month sabbatical leave shall receive the percentage of salary, as determined by the provisions of this Agreement, set out in the following schedule: